VeronicaGlez/Disocactus_transcriptome/README.md

 **presentations**

-In presentations you will find extra information about the project, like species distribution, references, RNA extraction methodology, etc.
+In presentations you will find ```Disocactus_project.md``` with extra information about the project, like species distribution, references, RNA extraction methodology, etc.

 **out** <br>